|| PROGRAM OVERVIEW

 - On-site support including orientations and staff

 This program requires Olin to begin making logistical arrangements immediately upon your confirmation of participation following acceptance to the program.
-Which include purchasing airfare on your behalf (between London and Galway).
 Therefore, upon receipt of admission to the program, be mindful of the required deadlines, dates, and cancellation fees.

 Scholarships: All students, including those who may receive a scholarship or funding, are responsible for the full-cost of the program fee should they withdraw outside of the program withdraw deadlines, which will be sent with acceptance materials.
 Scholarships are available to students who are actively pursing the Business of the Arts minor.
 The minor must be formally declared prior to the application deadline in order to be eligible.

 All students should have applied for a passport PRIOR to completing their application, based on the necessity for us to purchase inter-program airfare on your behalf.

 US passport holders do not need a visa if they are staying in London for the short duration of these programs.
 A valid passport is required and immigration law is always changing; students must research the most current immigration requirements.
 If you are not a U.S. national, you may need a visa.

 provides additional information on academic policies, health insurance abroad, contact information for peer global ambassadors, and other critical information.